novocodev/SDFMetalDemo/README.md

  1. 3D Space Warping

-SDF can warp space to generate multiple instances of an object, this is really cheap as it uses modulus to acheive this.
+SDF can fold space to generate multiple instances of an object, this is really cheap as it uses modulus to acheive this.
 The demo has an infinaite number of cubes with spherical holes, the limits of the scene are controlled by the maximum distance renderd by the camera.

  2. Polar Space Warping
- A demo of space warping using polar coordinates rather then linear coordinates.
+ A demo of space folding using polar coordinates rather then linear coordinates.
 A single object (cube minus sphere) is repeated 6 times around an origin.

  3. Blob